djaqua/SEAM/README.md

 Remaining Features, Requirements, & Miscellany
 ==============================================
 * Edit Auto-Responders for Users
-* EditDomain still needs to show aliases and autoresponse
+* EditDomain still needs to show autoresponse
 * Go back and use better variable names -- what I have now is a mess of different styles and techniques as I learned along the way
 * Stop relying on /root/seam.conf -- use Webmin configuration stuff
 * Cancel/Proceed/Init paradigm may be simplified with a nested if-statement which can also help with the perl execution failures
 * Clean up links for all pages
-* Add lang file entries for autoexamples
+* Add lang file entries for autoexamples, printed text
 * Add users as pre-'@' username for domains
 * UpdatePassword could use some TLC